electronicarts/ea-async/README.md

  java -javaagent:ea-async-1.0.1.jar -cp your_claspath YourMainClass args...
 ```

-It's recommended to add this as a default option to launchers in intellij projects that use ea-async.
+It's recommended to add this as a default option to launchers in IntelliJ projects that use ea-async.

 #### Option 2 - Runtime
 On your main class or as early as possible, call at least once: